Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: The Estimation and Denoising Procedure

+\begin{remark} In this paper, we consider the case where the measurement errors $\{\bepsilon_{1}^{(i)}\}_{i=1}^{n}$ follow a Gaussian distribution.
+This is motivated by the prevalence of Gaussian errors in real data \citep{harchol2023introduction} and especially in empirical Bayes analysis \citep{efron2009empirical}.
+A natural question is whether the current framework can be extended to more general error distributions.
+Unfortunately, Lemma \ref{lem: complex debias}, which enables the estimation of the score function based on observed data, relies heavily on the Gaussian assumption.
+On the other hand, the idea of ``diffusion-based denoising'' can, in principle, be extended to other error distributions by considering flow-based models \citep{liu2022flow,lipman2022flow}.
+However, to make such procedures feasible, new methods beyond our Corollary \ref{coro:debias} are needed to resolve the problem of estimating the score of the intermediate data distribution. \end{remark}

-\subsection{Kernel-based Score Function}
+\subsection{Kernel-Based Score Function}

-Note that in \eqref{eq:new complex objective}: (i) the model $\bs_{t}(\cdot;\btheta_{t})$ is supposed to be analytic in $\bbC^{d}$, which can is violated by many commonly-used nonparametric basis functions such as the B-spline; (ii) the objective function involves the Jacobian of the model and integrals with respect to some complex normal vector, which may cause a lot computational burden and numerical instability when minimizing it.
-To address these issues, one should specify a model $\bs_{t}(\cdot;\btheta_{t})$ which is (i) analytic; (ii) can approximate nonparametric smooth functions; (iii) permits the explicit computation of the expectation with respect to $\mathrm{i}\sqrt{1 - t}\bxi$.
-These properties ensure the nonparametric validity of the score estimator and the computational efficiency of the evaluation of the loss function at the sample level.
-To this end, we develop a method that satisfies all the above requirements based on the $d$-dimensional RKHS (please refer to Supplementary Material \ref{app:rkhs} for more details) $\cH_{\cK}^{d}$ associated with the positive semi-definite Gaussian kernel
+In this section, we consider the model strategy of the score function.
+Note that in \eqref{eq:new complex objective}: (i) the model $\bs_{t}(\cdot;\btheta_{t})$ is supposed to be analytic in $\bbC^{d}$, a requirement that is violated by many commonly used nonparametric basis functions such as B-splines; (ii) computing the objective function \eqref{eq:objective} requires the Jacobian of the model and integration with respect to a complex normal vector, which may cause a significant computational burden and numerical instability during minimization.
+To address these issues, one needs to specify a model $\bs_{t}(\cdot;\btheta_{t})$ that is: (i) analytic; (ii) capable of approximating nonparametric smooth functions; and (iii) permits the explicit computation of the expectation with respect to $\mathrm{i}\sqrt{1 - t}\bxi$.
+These properties ensure the nonparametric validity of the score estimator and the computational efficiency of the loss-function evaluation at the sample level.
+To this end, we develop a method that satisfies all the above requirements based on the $d$-dimensional RKHS (see Supplementary Material \ref{app:rkhs} for more details) $\cH_{\cK}^{d}$ associated with the positive semi-definite Gaussian kernel:

 defined on $\bbC^{d}\times \bbC^{d}$, where $\bar{\bx}_{2}$ is the conjugate of $\bx_{2}$, and $\bbH$ is an invertible real-valued matrix.